 6. Save that Battery Power

-- Turning the water pump off when it’s not in use so it doesn’t auto cycle through the night
+- Turn the water pump off when it’s not in use so it doesn’t auto cycle through the night

-- Operating just 2 LED lights of a night-time
+- Operate just two LED lights of a night-time

-- When showering – get yourself wet, turn off shower, soap up, turn on shower to rinse and the job is done.
+- When showering – get yourself wet, turn off the shower, soap up and then turn on the shower to rinse.

 - Use a pre-filled plastic water bottle to pour around the toilet for the rinse cycle instead of activating the toilet pump.